 - Entry pop-up.
 It pops up with an offer before users see the main page/screen of a resource.
-This is the most tiresome type which now, thanks to Forbes and Vogue websites, is very rarely used.
-Yet there are cases when this solution can significantly increase conversion.
+This is the most tiresome type, which now, thanks to Forbes and Vogue websites, is very rarely used.
+Yet, there are cases when this solution can significantly increase conversion.

 - Subscription pop-up.
-This type offers the subscription to a website, its news, articles, etc. It can be both entry and timed.
+This type offers the subscription to a website, its news, articles, etc. It can be both entries and timed.
 The key difference from the previous type is that this one doesn’t sell anything.
 It just offers users to subscribe to a newsletter on behalf of the website.
 Why is it effective?
 In case you promise to give a bonus for the subscription, you can get a really good conversion.

 - Scroll or timed sales pop-up.
-The first option appears when users scroll a website and can gently tell them about some promotions or offer a newsletter subscription.
+The first option appears when users scroll a website and gently tell them about some promotions or offer a newsletter subscription.
 It’s a good choice for blogs (Kissmetrics is a perfect example) since it involves a high level of user engagement.

 A window pops up exactly when a user is scrolling a website, looking for information, and actively researching the resource.
 At the same time, the pop-up used for conversion increase by Kissmetrics, for instance, isn’t pushy.
 It has almost a background design, so it definitely won’t become an irritator or a reason for visitors to leave.